 Every skincare routine needs moisturizer but one thing to keep in mind when looking for a moisturizer is to find one designed for your particular skin type.
 However, keep in mind that skin types can change as we get older, so you may need to switch out your moisturizer accordingly.

 Being more prone to flaking and tightness, dry skin obviously needs more attention.
 Those with dry skin should opt for a thicker cream moisturizer to help prevent water from escaping.

 Go for a moisturizer that’s oil-free, non-comedogenic, and quickly absorbs into the skin.
 Those with oily skin types may think they can simply skip moisturizer.
 However, doing so can actually increase oiliness since the skin responds to dryness by producing more oil, which can then clog pores and result in breakouts.
 Oily skin types in particular may benefit from a gel-based formula.

 Our Hydrate Skin Smoothie is a non-comedogenic, vegan moisturizer that softens and hydrates skin without leaving any excess oiliness or stickiness.
 Best for oily to normal skin, Hydrate is packed with botanicals and good-for-you ingredients such as Floralux from chlorophyll, argan, and olive.

-Combination skin can be tricky since different areas of the face require different formulas.
+Finding the right moisturizer to include in a skincare routine for combination skin can be tricky since different areas of the face require different formulas.
 Those with combination skin will benefit from using two different moisturizers: a lightweight moisturizer for oily areas of the face and a thicker cream for the dry areas.

 Knowing what ingredients you are particularly sensitive to will be an essential part in finding the right moisturizer for sensitive skin.
 Before adding a new moisturizer to your routine, be sure to patch test it first to check for allergic reactions and avoid any potential irritation.